Kasjan4/442/README.md

 ## League / Team Pages

 - Here we have a league or teams basic information.
 For a league page, the teams that belong to that league are also mapped out in the form of Bootstrap cards.
-The Fade animation from React Reveal spies on the league/team id, so that when the data is transferred into state from axios the page will animate only then, resuting in a smooth transition.
+The Fade animation from React Reveal spies on the league/team id, so that when the data is transferred into state from axios the page will animate only then, resulting in a smooth transition.

 ![Football Map](./screenshots/league.png)